Flamenco/stackeditpro/Features.md

 ```

 A report with all of your uncompleted tasks and to-do items will open.
+The report lists each task along with the associated file and line number.
-You can click a link to open the document that contains the item.
+You can click the filename to navigate to it.

 ## New Markdown Extensions